wiyarmir/kotlin-multiplatform-template/README.md

 - iOS App project with KotlinNative at [ios/](/ios)
 - Shared network, domain and presentation at [common/](/common)

+*Looking for a project with just Android and iOS?
+It's here: https://github.com/wiyarmir/kotlin-multiplatform-mobile-template*

+*Looking for a project with just Backend and Web?
+It's here: https://github.com/wiyarmir/kotlin-multiplatform-frontend-template*

 ## Building and running the project

 ### Backend